 Baltimore Car Accident Lawyers

-Serving Our Community and Neighbors Since 1987Getting into a car accident is a shocking experience.
-However, it is important to promptly take steps to protect your health and your legal claim.
+Getting into a car accident is a shocking experience.
+However, it is important to take steps to protect your health and your legal claim.
 Maryland imposes a three-year statute of limitations on filing a claim for most car collisions.

 Our firm settles most of our claims for maximum possible damages.
 We know you are anxious to get paid, especially if you have lost wages and accumulated bills because of your motor vehicle crash.
-For this reason, our Baltimore personal injury lawyers push your case along aggressively.
-In cases regarding serious injuries, however, it takes additional time to fully understand the extent of your injuries, associated disabilities, and long-term care needs.
+For this reason, our lawyers will push your case along aggressively.
+In cases regarding serious injuries, it takes additional time to fully understand the extent of your injuries, associated disabilities, and long-term care needs.
 We take every step necessary to protect you from settling for less than you deserve.

-Taking Your Car Crash Case to Court
+Why Should You Take Your Car Crash Case to Court?

 We are a team of seasoned litigators with a polished courtroom demeanor and extensive skills needed to convince a jury and judge that you deserve compensation for your car accident injuries.
 Our thoughtful, thorough participation in the discovery process gives us an advantage during negotiations.

 Determining liability in a car accident may be complicated.
 An auto accident defendant in Maryland may present a contributory negligence defense, which bars the plaintiff from collecting damages if the defendant can prove that the plaintiff is partly to blame.
-This can unfairly deny a plaintiff rightful recovery for being only one percent at-fault.
+This can unfairly deny a plaintiff rightful recovery for being only one percent at fault.
 Our lawyers are proactive about protecting your rights to recover damages.
 If you are the one being sued, we investigate whether you have a valid reason to assert the contributory defense.

-Even if you think you are at-fault for an accident, our attorneys can review your claim and protect your rights.
+Even if you think you are responsible for an accident, our attorneys can review your claim and protect your rights.
 You may not be legally liable for the car wreck, and we can successfully challenge the claims made against you.
 Also, you may be entitled to payment under your own automobile insurance policy, regardless of fault.

-Most Common Causes of Car Accidents
+What are the Most Common Causes of Car Accidents?

-- Distracted Driving: Any behavior that takes a motorist’s attention away from the road is dangerous, but smart phones are one of the main culprits when it comes to distracted driving.
+Any behavior that takes a motorist’s attention away from the road is dangerous, but smart phones are one of the main culprits when it comes to distracted driving.
 From talking on the phone to texting and checking social media while driving, too many drivers do not think twice about making a phone call or checking a text while driving, despite the fact that talking on the phone while driving has been shown to quadruple the risk of being involved in a car accident.
 Using a hands-free device is not as safe as people might think.
 Other common distractions include the following:

 - Applying makeup